thedogwiththedataonit/vercel-webhooks/README.md

 });

 if (!result.hasGitConnection) {
-  // Alert: Project created without Git connection
+  // Alert: Project created with no Git URL console.warn('[ALERT] Project created with no Git URL');
 }
 ```

 **What it does:**
-- Fetches project details from Vercel API
+- Fetches project details directly from Vercel REST API (`/v9/projects/{id}`)
-- Checks if a Git repository (GitHub, GitLab, Bitbucket) is connected
+- Checks if a Git repository (GitHub, GitLab, Bitbucket) is connected via `project.link?.type`
+- Logs explicit alerts for projects created with no Git URL
-- Logs warnings and sends alerts for compliance tracking
+- Sends alerts to monitoring systems for compliance tracking
 - Enforces version control best practices

 ## Git Connection Behavior